Delta Goodrem: Health

-On 8 July 2003, at the age of 18, Goodrem was diagnosed with Hodgkin lymphoma, an uncommon cancer that develops in the lymphatic system.
+In July 2003, at the age of 18, Goodrem was diagnosed with Hodgkin lymphoma, an uncommon cancer that develops in the lymphatic system.
 She was forced to put all working commitments on hold while undertaking treatment for the disease.
-In an exclusive interview with The Australian Women's Weekly, Goodrem revealed that, since 2002, she had suffered from a head-to-toe rash, fatigue, weight loss, night sweats, and a lump on her neck.
+In a 2004 interview with The Australian Women's Weekly, Goodrem revealed that, since 2002, she had suffered from a head-to-toe rash, fatigue, weight loss, night sweats, and a lump on her neck.
 "I was doing sit-ups when I felt something pop in my neck.
 I reached down and I felt a small lump at the base of my throat.
 It wasn't sore, it wasn't visible, but I could feel it."
 As part of her treatment, Goodrem undertook chemotherapy, which resulted in the loss of her hair, and radiation therapy.

-On 16 August 2020, Goodrem released a six-minute video detailing the back story behind her song "Paralyzed".
+In August 2020, Goodrem released a six-minute video detailing the back story behind her song "Paralyzed".
 In the video, she revealed that after having her salivary gland removed, she faced serious complications that led to the paralysis of a nerve in her tongue, which left her having to re-learn to speak.